l7mp/mc-wan/README.md

           name: sd-wan-priority-low
 ```

-Note that the name of the ServiceExport is the same as that of the service to be exported and
+Note that the name/namespace of the ServiceExport is the same as that of the service to be exported
-`rules` is a list of standard
+and `rules` is a list of standard
 [`HTTPRouteRule`](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1beta1.HTTPRouteRule)
 objects from the Kubernetes Gateway API.
 Each rule can specify a `backendRef` to the
 `sd-wan-priority-high` and `sd-wan-priority-high` services: these are dummy services we create to
 represent the SD-WAN priority for the queries.
 Note that we cannot enforce these priorities on the
 receiver side (by the time we receive the request on the EW gateway it has already passed the
-SD-WAN), so these priorities serve only as a default priority to the sender side (unless they decide to
+SD-WAN), so these priorities serve only as a default priority to the sender side (unless they
-override the default priority).
+decide to override the default priority).

 ### Egress gateway logistics